 Once Kerio Control is configured correctly to use the NTLM authentication, configure the web browsers on client hosts using the steps indicated in the following sections.
 For proper functioning of NTLM, only use the following web browsers:

 - Google Chrome

-In Internet Explorer, you must enable integrated Windows authentication and add the Kerio Control server name to trusted servers in its security settings:
+In Internet Explorer, you must enable integrated Windows authentication, and add the Kerio Control server name to trusted servers by following these steps: